dihcuierc/Condition-Discovery/README.md

 - Frontend webpage was created using Reactjs `npx create-react-app`.
 - Backend was created using Nodejs and Expressjs.
 - As this project was done as an internship application assignment, only the basic functionalities are implemented.
-An improved version can be found in my other repository: https://github.com/dihcuierc/Condition-Discovery
+An improved version can be found in my other branch.